 Published at 2019-12-27, this recipe is for 4 people and takes 30 minutes.

 Founder of Ohmydish (established 2014).
 Would happily spend her entire day in the kitchen.
 Previously worked in the hospitality industry as an independent chef and is ready and willing to help you gain confidence in the kitchen.
 With her easy-to-follow recipes, helpful tips, and cooking knowledge, you will be making the very tastiest dishes yourself in no time!
 Véronique's recipes are intended for everyone, from beginners to advanced home cooks.

-Heat the frying oil to about 180 degrees Celsius or 350 degrees Fahrenheit, I prefer to use a heavy bottomed pan.
+Heat the frying oil to about 180 degrees celsius or 350 degrees fahrenheit, i prefer to use a heavy bottomed pan.
 If you don't have a thermometer to check the exact temperature you can also check with a small piece of paper kitchen towel.
-If you see bubbles, the oil is hot.

 A simple truffle mayonnaise can be made by combining 3 tablespoons mayonnaise with 3 tablespoons plain yogurt and season with a bit of lime juice, pepper, salt and a teaspoon truffle paste.

 Combine the egg along with beer and salt and then gradually add the flour, stir with a whisk to create a smooth batter.
 For extra flavouring you can also add some garlic powder.

 Coat the onion rings one by one with the batter and carefully add them to the oil.
 Fry them until beautiful golden brown on both sides.
 Don't overcrowd the pan otherwise they will stick together.

 Transfer them to the bowl with paper kitchen towels to remove any excess oil and serve immediately, e.g. with garlic sauce or truffle mayonnaise.
 Enjoy!